 Emulation takes the “good” parts of tape and lets you adjust the things that made it a pain in the butt.
 You can have wow and flutter, but now you can control it.
-You can get some “saturation”*, but again you can dial in how much.
+You can get some saturation*, but again you can dial in how much.
 Want crosstalk?
 Go ahead.
 Don’t want any?
 Turn it off.
 Head bump?
 OK, or not.
-Soften the highs, sure — and you can even do it by pretending to use different tape speeds or formulas.
+Soften the transients, sure — and you can even do it by pretending to use different tape speeds or formulas.

 Plugins are great.
 I have no nostalgic desire to go back.
 We can have the best from decades of audio engineering and classic hardware, and also discover brand new ways of producing music.
 There, now I have had my own rant.
 And now back to my post…

 (*Saturation – sounds just like distortion, because it is distortion.)